thirumurthis/Learnings/angular/Angular_list_app.md

 ```

 #### app-routing.module.ts
-  - This file gets generated when crating a angular project and when prompted for Routing to yes.
+  - This file gets generated when creating a angular project and when prompted for Routing to yes.
-  - To define the path
+  - To define the path using query parameter
 ```js
 import { NgModule } from '@angular/core';
 import { Routes, RouterModule } from '@angular/router';